-There is also an increasing trend toward more criminal prosecutions and compliance enforcement activities for noncompliance with the HIPAA as well as for data breaches involving protected health information (PHI).
+There is also an increasing trend toward more criminal prosecutions and compliance enforcement activities for noncompliance with the HIPAA as well as for data breaches involving protected health information ("PHI").
 In the ordinary course of our business, we may receive PHI.
-If we are unable to comply with HIPAA or experience a data breach involving PHI, we could be subject to criminal and civil sanctions.
+If we are unable to comply with HIPAA or experience a data breach involving PHI, we could be subject to criminal and civil sanctions and incur substantial investigation, defense and remediation costs.